 Birth injuries affect families in a number of very complex ways.
 But we believe that by sensitively helping people to get closer to their answers, our medical negligence lawyers can help people understand what happened, and hopefully enable them to move forward, together.

-If you’d like to register for our free online legal clinic taking place on the 24 January 2018, and the chance for a free legal report, please fill out the following form.
+If you’d like to register for one of our free online legal clinic taking place in the week commencing 22 October 2018, and the chance for a free legal report, please fill out the following form.
 Alternatively, click here to find out more.